sgsbucket/animan-doc/docs/animan/member_preference.md

   Notifications are sent when:

-  1. A cut-up upload is complete (sent to Admin users)
+  1. A Cut-up's upload is complete (sent to Admin users).
-  1. A preview has rendered (sent to the Member/Supervisor of that resource/shot)
+  1. A preview has been rendered (sent to the Member/Supervisor of that resource/shot).

 - Stage Notification

-  Notification is sent when a Resource is moved to a different Stage.
+A notification is sent when a Resource is moved to a different Stage.

 ## Request Account Change